Psy-Fer/interARTIC/docs/installation.md

 ```
 git clone https://github.com/tthnguyen11/interARTIC.git
 cd interARTIC
 ```

 ## Installing the Redis Server

-To install the redis server, enter the following into your command prompt in your base folder:
+To locally build the redis server and do a test launch, enter the following into your command prompt in your interARTIC base folder:

 ```
-./run-redis.sh
+./run-redis.sh 7777
 ```

+Exit the redis server by pressing ctrl+c now.

 Alternatively, you can follow [this link](https://redis.io/topics/quickstart) to install the Redis Server manually.

-## Setting Up interARTIC
+## Launching interARTIC

-Setting up interARTIC can be done by running the provided `run_dev.sh` script under Automatic setup below.
-If something goes wrong, follow the steps under Manual setup. **Make sure you are inside the interARTIC-venv virtual environment we created above**.
+interARTIC can be launched by running the provided `run-dev.sh` script (see Automatic launch below).
+If something goes wrong, follow the steps under Manual launch below. **Make sure you are inside the interARTIC-venv virtual environment we created above**.

-### Automatic setup
+### Automatic launch

-To start interARTIC, navigate to the directory where the repository was cloned and enter the following command into your command prompt:
+To start interARTIC, navigate to the directory where the interARTIC repository was cloned and enter the following command into your command prompt:

 ```
 ./run_dev.sh
 ```

-### Manual setup
+### Manual launch

-1. Take a new terminal, and run redis.
+1. Take a new terminal, and run redis on port 7777.

 ```
 cd interARTIC
-./run-redis.sh
+./run-redis.sh 7777
 ```
 2. Take another new terminal, activate the interARTIC-venv virtual environment we created above and run interARTIC main script.

 ```
 source interARTIC-venv/bin/activate
 cd interARTIC
-python3 main.py
+python3 main.py 7777
 ```

 3. Take another new terminal, activate the interARTIC-venv virtual environment followed by the ARTIC conda environment and run celery.